 These applications can be configured with your organization's data and work seamlessly with ArcGIS Online or ArcGIS Enterprise to publish and consume data.
 Many of these applications can also be scripted or extended to add new capabilities.

-When custom solutions are desired, the ArcGIS Platform also has a full suite of developer tools that can be used to extend and configure existing ArcGIS applications or build and configure custom apps.
-Discover the types of applications you can build and compare the available APIs and SDKs, these developer tools include:
+When custom solutions are desired, the ArcGIS Platform also has a full suite of APIs and SDKs that can be used to extend and configure existing ArcGIS applications or build and configure custom apps.
+Discover the types of applications you can build and compare the available APIs and SDKs.